pydantic/pydantic/docs/contributing.md

     Instance attributes should be documented as "Args" in the `__init__` docstring.

-## Documentation Pull Requests

-If you wish to submit a pure-documentation pull request, please set the target branch to `docs-update` instead of `main`.
-This will mean that your changes will go live in the docs as soon as the pull request is merged.

 ### Documentation Style

 In general, documentation should be written in a friendly, approachable style.
 It should be easy to read and understand, and should be as concise as possible while still being complete.